 First choose a good location to best serve this purpose.
 The size needed depends on the size of the dog.
 A little poodle won’t demand the square footage a German shepherd does.

 No hard and fast rules, but try setting aside about 6 lengths by 6 lengths (1 length = the length of dog).
 This gives them a little room to roam and provides some free space to work with if scooping between each bathroom break is missed.

-The zone can be covered with grass, mulch, gravel or any surface the pup accepts–even concrete or patio blocks work.
+Most of the zone can be covered with grass, mulch, gravel or any surface the pup accepts–even concrete or patio blocks work.

 - Once the best location in the yard is selected, place a scoop or two of the doggy’s ‘doo’ inside the area.
 Make sure there are zero droppings in the other parts of the yard and water the rest of the lawn very well to remove traces of past urine zones.

 - Choose a command buddy will understand, example: “time to go potty” or “do it now”, and use consistently.

 - When your friend shows signs of needing to go (like sniffing around and lowering the butt), attach a leash and take him outside directly to the location.
 Give the command “time to go potty”.
 For new pups, usually 30 minutes after meals, after exciting play, before bed and first thing in the a.m. are the usual moments.
 For adults you know their schedule, work with that.